planetlabs/planet-client-python/CONTRIBUTING.md

 #### Branch Naming

-Please use the following naming convention for development branchs:
+Please use the following naming convention for development branches:

 `{up to 3-word summary of topic, separated by a dash)-{ticket number}`